ObolNetwork/charon-distributed-validator-node/README.md

    - Replace `replace.with.public.ip.or.hostname` in the bootnode/docker-compose.yml with your real public IP or DNS hostname.

 9. How do I voluntary exit a validator?
    - A voluntary exit is when a validator chooses to stop performing its duties, and exits the beacon chain permanently.
 To voluntarily exit, the validator must continue performing its validator duties until successfully exited to avoid penalties.
+   - To trigger a voluntary exit, a sidecar docker-compose command is executed that signs and submits the voluntary exit to the active running charon node that shares it with other nodes in the cluster.
+The commands below should be executed on the same machine and same folder as the active running charon-distribute-validator-node docker compose.
    - Note: Quorum peers in the cluster need to perform this task to exit a validator.
    - Create a new `exit_keys` folder next to `.charon/validator_keys`: `mkdir .charon/exit_keys`
    - Copy the validator keys and passwords that you want to exit from the `validator_keys` folder to the `exit_keys` folder.
      - E.g. to exit validator #4: `cp .charon/validator_keys/keystore/keystore-4* .charon/exit_keys/`
      - Warning: all keys copied to the `exit_keys` folder will be exited, so be careful!
    - Ensure the external network in `compose-volutary-exit.yml` is correct.
      - Confirm the name of the exiting `charon-distributed-validator-node` docker network: `docker network ls`.
      - If it isn't `charon-distributed-validator-node-dvnode`, then update `compose-volutary-exit.yml` accordingly.
    - Run the command to submit this node's partially signed voluntary exit:
      - `docker-compose -f compose-voluntary-exit.yml up`
-      - Confirm the logs: `Exit for validator XXXXX submitted`.
+     - Confirm the logs: `Exit for validator XXXXX submitted`
+     - Exit the container: `Ctrl-C`
    - The charon metric `core_parsigdb_exit_total` will be incremented each time a voluntary exit partial signature is received, either from this node or from peers.
    - Once quorum partially signed voluntary exists have been received, they will be aggregated and submitted to the beacon node.
 This will add the validator to the beacon chain exit queue.
    - The validator keys can only be deleted from both `exit_keys` and `validator_keys` folders once the validator has successfully exited.